sogelink-research/ctod/README.md

 ### V1.0 (In progress)

-- Refactoring
 - Cleanup viewer code
 - Update Wiki

 ### Future work (V1.1)

 - Mosaic dataset priority
-- Profiling to see where can gain some performance
+- Profiling to see where we can gain some performance
 - Support multiple workers
 - Extension support: Metadata, Watermask